9 teen boys escaped from a detention center in Pennsylvania. They made it a few miles

 Beohm said the first four were taken into custody shortly before 6 a.m. after they went to a home and knocked on the door.
 They turned themselves in because they were cold and tired, Beohm said.

 Police caught up with the other five after a pickup truck and trailer were reported stolen.
 After a brief car case, police found four of them in the vehicle.
-The last teen took off on foot and was caught in a field a short time later.
+The last teen ran off and was caught in a field a short time later.

 State and local police were called late Sunday to take control of the juvenile center in Morgantown, about 50 miles (80 kilometers) northwest of Philadelphia.
 Beohm said the escape happened after the boys, all between the ages of 15 and 17, wrested the keys away from two staff members.